hundredball/ECE143_Project_Group24/README.md

 Geopandas
 ## Installation
 Download the data first (https://drive.google.com/file/d/11oMf0BE1kqd8apaxumLzH4Budo28zPlX/view?usp=sharing)
-Put the 'data' folder in the same directory of python files
+Put the 'data' folder in the same directory as python files

 GeoPandas is required.
 Follow the instruction of https://geopandas.org/install.html.